Skrillmau5er/dPoll/frontend/README.md

-# Frontend: Kaleido Developer Challenge
+# Frontend: dPoll

-This is a basic React UI that allows you to set/get a value and mint a token using the [solidty smart contracts](../solidity/contracts/)
+The dPoll frontend has 4 main pages:

+1. Home Page
+2. Create Poll
+3. View Polls
+4. View & Vote on Poll

+It uses metamask to authenticate you to allow you to create or vote on polls.

-## Run
+## Run app

 ```bash
 npm install
 npm start
 ```

+View the app in your browser at `localhost:4000`.